ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryoem.md

 #### Example Job Parameters

 RELION reserves one worker (slurm task) for orchestrating an MPI-based job, which they call the "master".
 This can lead to inefficient jobs where there are tasks that could be using a GPU but are stuck being the master process.
-You can request a better layout for your job with a [heterogenous job](https://slurm.schedmd.com/heterogeneous_jobs.html), allocating CPUs on a cpu-only compute node for the task that will not use GPUs.
+You can request a better layout for your job with a [heterogeneous job](https://slurm.schedmd.com/heterogeneous_jobs.html), allocating CPUs on a cpu-only compute node for the task that will not use GPUs.
 Here is an example 3D refinement job submission script (replace `choose_a_version` with the version you want to use):

 ``` bash
 #!/bin/bash